-Ashley is originally from Eastern Pennsylvania but has progressively moved West (PA -> WI -> UT -> OR) over the years.
-Her interest in science and ecology and her love of the outdoors led her to pursue recreation-related research.
-Ashley's passion for teaching and mentoring meant a career in higher education just made sense and she was thrilled to join Oregon State in 2016.
-When not science-ing, Ashley enjoys yoga, hiking, and the occasional trail run.
-She is a bit of a SciFi, fantasy, and LEGO nerd and an avid knitter.
-Ashley helped spearhead her knitting group's design and release of a knit National Park Centennial Celebration Blanket for 2016 and helped a close friend design a Leave No Trace inspired "knit-your-own-adventure" pattern called A Hiker's Yarn.
-Ashley lives in Corvallis with her partner, Adam, and their two cats.
+When not science-ing, I enjoy yoga, hiking, and the occasional trail run.
+I am a bit of a SciFi, fantasy, and LEGO nerd and an avid knitter.
+I helped spearhead my former knitting group's design and release of a knit National Park Centennial Celebration Blanket for 2016 and helped a close friend design a Leave No Trace inspired "knit-your-own-adventure" pattern called A Hiker's Yarn.
+I live in Corvallis with my partner, Adam, and our two cats.

 Dr. Evan Bredeweg, Postdoctoral Scholar (https://evanbredeweg.weebly.com/) Evan was born in Colorado and has lived in a variety of states growing up.
 He earned his BS in Environmental Biology from Pacific University in Forest Grove, Oregon.
 After finishing his undergraduate degree, Evan moved to New Zealand for a year as a part of a Fulbright grant to research the conservation biology of the endemic Tuatara.
 After returning from New Zealand, he moved to Omaha to work in an analytical soils lab while his wife completed her professional schooling.
 Evan returned to Oregon for graduate school to earn his PhD from the Department of Fisheries and Wildlife at Oregon State University.
 He is an ecologist specializing in animal movement and behavior.
 His dissertation research examined environmental and community factors that shape the movement of recently metamorphosed frogs and explored the implication of these movements in future conditions.
 Throughout his research, the dynamic nature of animals interacting with their environment has been a key aspect in his work.
 Dr. Bredeweg plans to incorporate a perspective of animal behavior into the assessments of the impacts of human-wildlife interaction within national parks.
 Additionally, he hopes to provide accessible methodologies to allow managers to tailor this approach to their specific priorities.
 Outside of science, he enjoys spending time with his wife, 3-year-old son, and their dog.
 They spend their time cooking, pretending to ride trains, and playing frisbee.